Why Full face Helmets Are Bad For Snow Skiing

 Lastly, helmets act as a mechanical barrier between debris or any object that might hit the head in case of an accident.

-Well did you know that helmets reduce head injuries by 70%?
-It will not be wrong to say that wearing a helmet saves a life.
-This is the main reason why the number of people using helmets shot from 25% to over 70% in the previous 10 years.
+Well, did you know that helmets reduce head injuries by 70%?
+It would not be wrong to say that wearing a helmet saves a life.
+This is the main reason why the number of people using helmets shot from 25% to over 70% in the previous ten years.

-The numbers are increasing yearly since many people are being acquainted with the benefits of wearing a helmet.
+The numbers are increasing yearly since many know the helmet’s benefits.

-The figures do not mean that the accidents have declined.
-But there has been a significant control of the severity of head injuries.
+The figures do not mean that the number of accidents has declined.
+However, there has been a significant control of the severity of head injuries.
 Apart from that, Helmets assists in the following;

 Blocking the sun’s rays:

 As a novice skier, you may think that a helmet has a mission of ensuring you fall.
-The goggles seem dark, and you may feel that you won’t be able to see.
+The goggles seem dark, and you may feel that you won’t be able to see them.
 However, the shade doesn’t do you more harm but good.
-It keeps your eyes from the direct sun rays and protects you from the snow.
+It protects your eyes from the direct sun rays and the snow.

 Keeping you Warm

-According to doctors, heat escape through your head when you are out in the cold, more so during the winter season.
-Ski helmets act as heat repellant, and not heat can escape through.
+According to doctors, heat escapes your head when you are out in the cold, especially in winter.
+Ski helmets act as heat repellant, and no heat can escape through them.
 So, in the end, you still maintain your warmth.

 Protecting your Eyes